DynamoDS/RefineryPrimer/07_Workflows/07-01_Worfklow-1.md

 ## Results

 Once Refinery has finish running we can have a look at the outputs of the new study.
+This specific example was obtined from a randomized study based on 40 solutions.
 ![IMAGE](Images/07-01_Workflow_1//7-01_workflow1_randomisationrun.png)